6-Ingredient Italian Meatball Soup

 photo of the ingredients

-• Combine the broth, marinara and water together in a large saucepan.
-Bring it to a boil.
-Add the meatballs and, once the liquid is boiling again, add the pasta.
+Combine the broth, marinara, and water in a large saucepan.
+Bring the mixture to a boil.

 Print